Quick answer

 | A Muslim Matchmaker | ⚠️ Blurred until approval | Low |

-Among major halal matchmaking platforms, Zawji is the most consistently no-photo design.
+Among major halal matchmaking platforms, Zawji is the most consistently deen-first design — photos optional, off by default, and member-controlled.

 Frequently asked questions